Email Marketing

 You can supercharge your email marketing strategy by including last chance emails and making them bold and eye-grabbing.
 This type of email can spark the interest even of the most passive subscribers because no one likes to miss out on great purchasing opportunities.

 Managing your own campaigns shouldn’t be difficult.
 Try using SendPulse to build and automate your emails without writing a single line of code — you can start for free and learn as you go — without spending days adapting to it.
-And don’t forget to subscribe to our news!
-You won’t miss a single new post about email marketing.
+Our platform empowers you to send up to 15,000 emails per month to 500 subscribers free of charge.
+Pricing plans start at $8 a month.
+You can save 20% by paying annually.

 Date of publication: